LaurentVeyssier/Finding-Lane-Lines-on-the-Road/README.md

 ## Issue Statement

-The objective is to be able to detect lane lines on images and videos real-time.
-Images used present various difficult levels with shades, solid and dotted lines, varing colors.
+The objective is to be able to detect lane lines in images and videos real-time.
+Images present various difficult levels with varying levels of shade, solid and dotted lines, of different colors.
 A sample of the training set is shown below.

 ![](asset/sample.PNG)